WebOrigami/docs/src/eg/intro.md

 $ eg . > package.yaml
 ```

-Or render the folder as JSON:
+Or package the folder as JSON:

 ```sh
 $ eg json . > package.json